mateosolinho/mateosolinho.github.io/_posts/2026-07-20-articulo-mcp.md

 - Calls to external APIs (e.g., `GET /weather?city=Barcelona`),
 - Calculation or transformation functions.

-The model may decide to invoke a tool if the MCP client provides adequate information about its availability and contextual usefulness.
+The model may decide to use a tool if the MCP client provides sufficient information about its availability and usefulness at that time

 ### 4.6 Prompts